Importance of collecting patient family health history

 Types of information to be included in family history

-A family history is a lifetime record that patients should provide to all their new physicians when receiving health care.
+A family history (PDF) is a lifetime record that patients should provide to all their new physicians when receiving health care.

 The history should be detailed, including: